 A public record is any record retained by a government body as further defined by statute and open to inspection.
 Public records include any writing containing information relating to the conduct of the public's business prepared, owned, used or retained by any local or state agency, regardless of physical form or characteristics.

 Records Available Online for Your Easy Access

-- Various Public Works documents, including documents pertaining to sewer, street and traffic, etc.
+- Various Public Works Documents, including documents pertaining to sewers, streets, traffic, etc.